Forres: History

-The earliest written reference to Forres may be the Οὐάραρ εἴσχυσις (Ouárar eíschysis, 'Varar Estuary') mentioned in the second century Geography of Claudius Ptolemy.
 The town is the location of Sueno's Stone, an enormous carved stone probably created by Picts to commemorate a battle against Norse invaders.
 The stele is 20 feet tall and encased in glass structure to protect it from the elements and graffiti.
 Sueno's Stone translates to Sven's Stone.
 It dates from AD 850 to AD 950.

 A royal castle was present in the area from at least 900 AD, and around 1140 AD Forres became a royal burgh.
 Royal burghs were founded by the Kings of Scots of the 12th century to encourage trade and economic improvement.
 The local abbey was plundered by the Wolf of Badenoch in 1390.